| New Mexico's Leading Humanist Press — Independent Publishers Since 1986 |

 Espanol como Lengua Extranjera from the University of Salamanca.
 He learned more by working: truck farming through high school and college in Williamsport, PA, and jackhammering in Lansdale, PA.
 He served as student pastor at the Presbyterian Church, Hamburg, NJ, for four years while in seminary. |

-In 1958 he and his wife and three children moved to New Mexico, where he served as bi-lingual
+In 1958 he moved his family to New Mexico, where he served as bi-lingual

 missionary pastor, in Bernalillo, Alameda and Placitas for eight years.
 He served as Permanent Clerk of